-The Proof Key for Code Exchange (PKCE), defined in RFC 7636, is a technique used to mitigate the authorization code interception attack.
+The Proof Key for Code Exchange (PKCE) (defined in RFC 7636) is a technique used to mitigate this authorization code interception attack.

-To mitigate this attack, the Client creates, for every authorization request, a cryptographically random key called
+With PKCE, the Client creates, for every authorization request, a cryptographically random key called

-code_verifier and it's transformed value called
+code_verifier and its transformed value called

 authorization_code.
 When the Client receives the

 authorization_code, it will send the code and the

 code_verifier to Auth0's token endpoint to exchange them for the requested tokens.

 The native app initiates the flow and redirects the user to Auth0 (specifically to the /authorize endpoint), sending the